 3. Choose a Good Domain Name

-You need a .com domain.
+You need a .com domain name from any best domain registrar.
 The only exception is if your sales are all in one country, in which case you should buy a .us, .co.uk, or .ca domain as appropriate.

 Forget hyphens, underscore characters and numbers in any shape or form.
 No-one remembers them, so your customers will end up visiting competitors’ sites that omit these characters.